The procedure applies to all researchers at the University of Tasmania.

 The author accepted manuscript (AAM) is the full-text version provided to you by the publisher following peer-review and corrections and prior to you signing the publisher's copyright or author agreement.
 The author retains copyright to this version as you have not yet signed the copyright or author agreement which transfers copyright of the published version to the publisher.

 Also known as:

-If you are not the lead author but are the only one at the University of Tasmania, you need to deposit a copy in the Web Access Research Portal (WARP), for our institutional Open Access Repository.
+If you are not the lead author but are the only one at the University of Tasmania, you need to deposit the author accepted manuscript and published version in Elements for our institutional Open Access Repository.